 Next, as long as you remember to assert your rights fully, you will have them.
 And you can do so politely.
 In fact, if you assert your rights in a polite but firm way, you’ll appear more confident.

-Know your rights.
+So know your rights.
 And protect yourself from police and the government.

 In general, police cannot compel a person suspected of a crime to talk or provide information.
 And police cannot force a person to consent to a search.
 You should avoid doing either.
 However, any information you do provide should be truthful.
 Tip: you can’t lie if you say nothing.